5 Top Tips to Becoming Financially Savvy after an Accident

-- Medical appliances (crutches, braces, supports, prostheses, keep all you empty pill bottles!
+- Medical appliances (crutches, braces, supports, prostheses, keep all of your empty pill bottles!
 It’s a great visual representation in court)

 Another essential practice to adopt is starting a Personal Injury Journal, keep this honest, detailed and accurate!
 Describing your injuries, any pain or discomfort affected by everyday activities, how you feel throughout the day, from the moment you wake up to when you go to sleep and how the injuries and pain have or are altering your life.

 Adopt this moto and it’ll help you on your way to recovering your cash- keep track to claim it all back.